Lisa Scott-Lee: 2002–2008: Solo career and Totally Scott-Lee

 On 1 October 2006 it was announced that Scott-Lee would "film a great new TV show for mainstream TV" on her official website.
-It later emerged that the TV show in question was the second series of ITV's Dancing On Ice, although this was not officially confirmed until late December 2006.
+It later emerged that the TV show in question was the second series of ITV's Dancing on Ice, although this was not officially confirmed until late December 2006.
 Her participation in Dancing On Ice began on 20 January 2007.
-On 24 February 2007 she lost in the dance off on the Dancing on Ice TV show finishing in 6th place.
+On 24 February 2007 she lost in the dance off, finishing in 6th place.
 Scott-Lee's association with Dancing On Ice continued between March and May 2007 when she took part in Dancing on Ice: The Tour which toured across the UK.

 Scott-Lee's first full-length solo album was Never or Now.
-The UK digital release date was supposed to be 26 March, presumably to capitalise on her success in Dancing On Ice.
+The UK digital release date was supposed to be 26 March, presumably to capitalise on her success in Dancing on Ice.
 However, following her defeat in the sixth episode, the debut album was delayed again.
 It was released in South Africa by Sheer Music on 26 March 2007 and in the UK as a music download on 18 June 2007.
 A CD version was also released in Belgium and the Netherlands.
 On 16 July, the album had an import release and was confirmed by Play.com and Amazon.co.uk.

 Scott-Lee appeared in the 2007 Christmas special of the Ricky Gervais comedy Extras.
 She appeared in the Derby pantomime as 'Jack's wife' alongside her husband Johnny Shentall who played 'A Beanstalk' in 2007–08.
 In September 2008, Scott-Lee was a contestant on ITV2's flight attendant-based reality series CelebAir alongside husband Johnny.
 On 2 October 2008. the pair were eliminated from the show in the fifth week, after abandoning their cabin crew duties to party for two hours at Eden.